Summer Holiday (EP)

 Summer Holiday is the second special Korean extended play by South Korean girl group Dreamcatcher.
 It was released on July 30, 2021, by Dreamcatcher Company.
-Summer Holiday features six tracks including the lead single "BEcause", and is available in four versions: "G", "I", "F" and "T".
+Summer Holiday features six tracks including the lead single "Because", and is available in four versions: "G", "I", "F" and "T".

 Background and promotion

-On July 30, Dreamcatcher made their comeback with the special EP Summer Holiday and its lead single "BEcause".
+On July 30, Dreamcatcher made their comeback with the special EP Summer Holiday and its lead single "Because".

-Composition

-Songs

-The lead single "BEcause" is a nu metal song with a strong rock sound and hip hop elements.
-It conveys the story of the EP implicitly, with a deep and strong will to move forward once again towards a true utopia.

-Soompi described "BEcause" as "Expresses a story of obsession caused by excessive love.
-With a melody made up of pizzicato sounds, the song contains Dreamcatcher’s signature dark vibe."